mizan92782/mizan92782/README.md

 Here are some ideas to get you started:

-- 🔭 I’m student of CSE
+- 🔭 I’m  a student of CSE
-- 🌱 I’m currently learning  python,Meaching learning
+- 🌱 I’m currently learning  python and Meaching learning
 - 👯 I’m looking to collaborate on a softwar company
 - 🤔 I’m looking for help with exchanging programming Knowledge
 - 💬 Ask me about myself and may connect with me

 # Reach me